About the Center and its services

 - Sleep/appetite problems

 Sometimes parents see behaviors that cause concern about drug or alcohol use.
-If several of the following statements are true, your son or daughter may have a problem with drugs or alcohol:
+If several of the following statements are true, your student may have a problem with drugs or alcohol:

-- Has your son's/daughter's personality changed noticeably and are there sudden inappropriate mood changes (irritability, unprovoked hostility or giddiness)?
+- Has your student’s personality changed noticeably and are there sudden inappropriate mood changes (irritability, unprovoked hostility or giddiness)?

-- Does your son/daughter seem to be losing old friends and hanging out with a drinking or partying group?
+- Does your student seem to be losing old friends and hanging out with a drinking or partying group?

 - Are you missing money or items that could be converted to cash?

-- Is your son/daughter in trouble with the law?
+- Is your student in trouble with the law?

 - Are there signs of medical or emotional problems (ulcers, gastritis, liver problems, depression, overwhelming anxiety, withdrawal from friends and family, suicide talk or gestures)?